sp777g/GlyphSpatialNet_Dataset/README.md

 This repository contains a collection of font files released under the SIL Open Font License.

 ## Declaration
+The copyright of all fonts belongs to their original authors or copyright holders.
+This repository only serves as a collection and distribution of these OFL fonts and does not modify any font content.
+The distribution of this repository itself also follows the SIL Open Font License.

 ## Conda Environment
 ```